pinglab-intern/Cardio-MeSH2Pgraph/README.md

 8. Load graph data in Neo4J platform for further exploration

 ### Educational Goal:
 This project offers the opportunity of learning about disease terminologies (MeSH/ICD codes) as tree data structure.
 These data structure play key role in organizing documents in databases (e.g., MeSH in PubMed, ICD codes in EHR database).
-Implementing knowledggraph for targeted disese/symptoms to molecular mechanism is central construct of creating a interface of personl EHR data and scientific research.
+Implementing text-mining and knowledggraph for targeted disese/symptoms to molecular mechanism is central construct of creating a interface of personl EHR data and scientific research.
+The take home skills in this projects are text-mining, data engineering with graph data, and AI algorithms.

 ### Scientific Goal:
+Implementation of text-mining for building mapping of MeSH (ICD codes) to molecular mechanism through protein-protein co-occurance graph provides the new insight toward the high precission medicine.
+In case of medical informatics, this approach will help in building automated cohort selection and patients classification.
+It will be helpful in creating personalized interface of clinical and biomedical information.

 ### References: